-One of Guatemala’s most popular natural wonders, take a swim in the turquoise pools and see the cascading falls of Semuc Champey in the jungle.
+With its turquoise pools and cascading falls, Semuc Champey in the jungle is one of Guatemala’s most popular natural wonders.
 Here you can explore limestone cave systems, go wild-swimming, river tubing, take a 30-minute hike up to the mirador (viewpoint), or simply grab a coffee and relax in a hammock at the laid-back village.

-With Semuc Champey’s main hotspot possible to visit in a day trip alone, many travelers choose to stay in the nearby village of Lanquin, just 6mi (10km) away, but there are also a handful of accommodation options close to the park.
+As Semuc Champey’s main hotspot is possible to visit in a day trip, many travelers choose to stay in the nearby village of Lanquin, just 6mi (10km) away, but there are also a handful of accommodation options close to the park.
 Shuttle transport is available between the major tourist hotspots.

-Guatemala’s mountains are like a honeycomb with limestone caverns, and none more so than Alta Verapaz, home to the incredible Candelaria caves.
+Guatemala’s mountains are honeycombed with limestone caverns, and none more so than Alta Verapaz, home to the incredible Candelaria caves.
 These caves feature a series of caverns and passages that have been eroded by the Rio Candelaria over millennia.

 The best way to explore the caverns and see the stalactites is by floating along the river in an inner tube, occasionally breaking out of the caves into bright sunlight and tropical jungle before plunging back into the darkness.

 North of Semuc Champey, the remote Candelaria Caves can be difficult to access by public transport, so most visitors hire a car or contact the local hotels to see if they can organize transfers.
 The hotels also organize tubing tours through the caves.